VimalvDev/Frontend-Lab/00-Notes/JavaScript/02-JS_Core.md

 ```

 ### Lexical Environment - Internal Mechanism
-- Each function/block has a hidden object:
+- Each function/block has a hidden structure called **Lexical Environment.
+It has two parts:
-   - **Environment Record** → Stores declared variables/functions
+   - **Environment Record** → Stores all variables/functions declared in the current scope
-   - **Outer Reference → Points to its parent scope
+   - **Outer Reference → Points to its **parent Lexical Environment**
-- Used internally to build the **scope chain**.
+- It is used internally by JavaScript to build the **scope chain**
 - Its similar to [Execution Context](01-JS_Introduction.md#javascript-execution-context--call-stack-how-js-code-runs-behind-the-scenes).